How I Explained Ketamine Therapy to My Skeptical Parents

 Key points I emphasized:

-- One form of ketamine (S-ketamine, marketed as Spravato nasal spray) is FDA-approved for treatment-resistant depression; the racemic ketamine I'm using is prescribed off-label by my physician — a routine, legal practice that's how many medications are used
+- One form of ketamine (S-ketamine, marketed as Spravato nasal spray) is FDA-approved for treatment-resistant depression; the racemic ketamine I'm using is prescribed off-label by my physician, a routine and legal practice that's how many medications are used

 - Supervised by licensed physicians